BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 His last words were, “Now comes good sailing.”
 </blockquote> -https://thehouseilivein.me/2012/04/29/on-the-150th-anniversary-of-his-death-henry-david-thoreau/

-Offense: not to be dramatic, but this is pretty much the "end goal" of a human life.
+Offense: not to be dramatic, but this is kind of the "end goal" of a human life.
-People often have quite different definitions of virtue, but virtue is indeed the goal.
+People have wildly different definitions of virtue, but virtue is still their goal.
-Virtue is an awkward academic term, so you'll usually hear things couched in another way in everyday life.
+Virtue is an awkward academic term, so you'll usually hear things phrased another way in everyday life.
 You'll hear of the virtues themselves: "hard-working", "loyal", "generous", "family-oriented".
-And you'll hear of folks with those virtues passing away peacefully, whether from sickness of in old age, surrounded by friends and family.

 <p>
 I trained for most of a year with that Buddhist priest, from the summer of 2008 through the spring of 2009.